RaVeR76/Bedroom-DJ/README.md

 # Credits
 ---
 I know this is my first site and I had such an experience from start to finish I can assure you of that.
 I was up ...
 I was down ...
-Somedays I felt like Neo from the Matrix ...
+Someday's I felt like Neo from the Matrix ...
 Other days I had serious Imposter Syndrome, like why the feck am I doing this because I know nothing about coding.
 I would stare a bit of code and think what does that actually mean ....
 I don't get it.
 I really struggled with the Bootstrap grid and the fact it's Mobile First.
 Man, did that fry my head for ages.....